 - When your child is age 5 by September 1.

 South Carolina Homeschool law applies to the same age range as public school.
 Parents are free to educate their children as they see fit until the first school year they will be 5.
 Children age 5 by September 1st are required to register for kindergarten, formally opt out of kindergarten, or register as a homeschooler.

 Kindergarten – Opt Out or Homeschool Association?

-As a homeschooler you have the option to formally opt out of Kindergarten or to join a homeschool association.
-To opt out, parents sign a waiver at their local school district office if they desire not to send their child to kindergarten.
+If you do not want to sent your child to school the year your child is 5 years old on September 1, you have the option to formally opt out of Kindergarten or to join a homeschool association.
+To opt out of kindergarten, parents sign a waiver at their local school district office.
+This is the public school route.
 Alternatively, parents can register their 5-year old with a homeschool association.
-Many families who plan to homeschool choose to register with a Homeschool association because opting out registers the child’s name with the schools.
+Many families who plan to homeschool choose to register with a Homeschool association because opting out registers the child with the schools.
 There is a chance you will have to formally withdraw a child from school for 1st grade if you opt out of kindergarten.

 What Option is virtual public school and other online schools?

 - South Carolina public charter virtual schools are considered public school and do not fall under the homeschool law.
 They are funded by by the state.